eduardo-fd/Small-Business-Credit-Risk/README.md

 - Detection of empty values ('') and duplicates.
 - Conversion of variables to appropriate types: NUMERIC(10,2) for amounts, DATE for dates, SMALLINT for terms, etc.

-Two paths were defined for continuing the study:
+Two paths are defined for continuing the study:

 1. **Fast track**: Run *final schema* and *load clean data*